-Bhikkhu Ananda Metteyya once remarked that Theosophists were rather absurd to call themselves Buddhists, as the Buddhist had no Soul, and the Theosophist, not even content with having one, insisted on possessing seven different kinds.
+Bhikkhu Ananda Metteyya once remarked that Theosophists were rather absurd to call themselves Buddhists, as the Buddhist had no Soul, and the Theosophist, not even content with having one, insisted on possessing seven different kinds the first regeneration.

-If it means Nephesch, of course this ought to have been mastered long ago.
-It probably means Neschamah.
-If we take this to be so, the whole passage will become intelligible.
-In the beginning of progress we have the automatic Ego, the animal creator or generator of Nephesch in Yesod, the lowest point of the Ruach, and the marriage between these is the first regeneration.
 Nephesch is Syrinx, and Yesod is Pan.
 Nephesch is the elemental Soul which seeks redemption and immortality.
 In order to obtain it, it must acquire a Soul such as is possessed by men.
 Now the elemental is said to be afraid of the sword with its cross hilt, of the Cross, that is to say of the Phallus, and this is what is called Panic fear, which, originally an individual thing, is applied to a mob, because a mob has no Soul.
 A very great many elementals are to be found in human form today; they are nearly always women, or such men as are not men.
 Such beings are imitative, irresponsible, always being shocked, without any standard of truth, although often extremely logical; criminal without a sense of right and wrong, and as shameless as they are prudish.
 Truth of any kind frightens them.
-They are usually Christian Scientists, Spiritualists, Theosophists, or what not.
-They reflect the personality of a man with extraordinary ease, and frequently deceive him into thinking that they know what they are saying.
+They are usually Christian Scientists, Spiritualists, Theosophists, or They reflect the personality of a man with extraordinary ease, and frequently deceive him into thinking that they know what they are saying.
 Lévi remarks that "the love of the Magus for such beings is insensate and may destroy him."
 He had had some.
 This doctrine is magnificently expounded in Wagner's Parsifal.
 The way to redeem such creatures is to withstand them, and their Path of Redemption is the Path of Service to the man who has withstood them.
 However, when at the right moment the crucified one, the extended one, the Secret Saviour, consents to redeem them, and can do so without losing his power, without in any way yielding to them, their next step is accomplished, and they are reborn as men.
 This brings us back to our subject, for the lower man, of whom we are still speaking, possesses, above Yesod, five forms of intellect and Daäth their Crown.